senarvi/senarvi.github.io/_posts/2016-12-15-kaldi-lattices.md

 ```

 The firts line of the output contains the utterance ID.
 The following lines each
-contain input state, output state, word, and a comma-separated list of weights.
+contain source and destination state, word, and a comma-separated list of weights.
 If the lattice is in CompactLattice format, the weights include acoustic cost,
 graph cost, and transition IDs: